juxor/afaq/markdown/secD2.md

 pamphlets and films as teaching aids.
 In 1974, 20,000 teachers participated in its workshops.
 The aim is to induce teachers to present corporations in an uncritical light to their students.
-Funding for this propaganda machine comes from the American Bankers Association, AT&amp;T, the Sears Roebuck Foundation and the Ford Foundation.
-As Domhoff points out, _"[a]lthough it [and other bodies like it] has not been able to bring about active acceptance of all power elite policies and perspectives, on economic or other domestic issues, it has been able to ensure that opposing opinions have remained isolated, suspect and only partially developed."_ [**Op.
-Cit.**, pp. 103-4]
+Funding for this propaganda machine comes from the American Bankers Association, AT&T, the Sears Roebuck Foundation and the Ford Foundation.
+As Domhoff points out, _"[a]lthough it [and other bodies like it] has not been able to bring about active acceptance of all power elite policies and perspectives, on economic or other domestic issues, it has been able to ensure that opposing opinions have remained isolated, suspect and only partially developed."_ [ **Op.
+Cit.** , pp. 103-4]

 In other words, "unacceptable" ideas are marginalised, the limits of expression defined, and all within a society apparently based on "the free